jlbb/ts-react-components/README.md

     - Jenkins

-    - Containarization using Docker
+    - Docker for containerization

-    - In Progress: Container orchestration using Kubernetes
+_In Progress_: Container orchestration using Kubernetes

 ### How to run this app (development):